MISCELLANEOUS MUSIC JOKES |

 Sullivan returned home one night after a lively party

-at which the wine had flowed freely.
+at which the wine

 His house was one in a row of identical terraced houses on his street,